KSchram/phy482msu/syllabus.md

 After Homework 7 (Fri.
 Mar 3), your paper is due.
 It should be 3-4 pages long not counting figures, equations, and references!
 It should fully describe all the aspects of the phenomenon that are being modeled including how the phenomenon is modeled, what predictions/implications they are, how it is connected to experiments, and what limitations there are in the modeling of it.
 There should be about 6-10 references to articles appearing in your paper.
 You have been continually reading about the topic, right?

+#### Grading the individual project

+A rubric for the individual project [appears here](./paperrubric.html).
+Notice that the rubric emphasizes several aspects of the paper with different weights.
+Each category will be scored on the following scale (4.0, 3.5, 3.0, 2.0, 0.0) and then averaged together using the weights for each category.
+You final grade will be this averaged score converted to a 100 point scale.

 #### Pair Project